matomo-org/developer-documentation/docs/3.x/wordpress/best-practices.md

 ## Checking if Matomo plugin is enabled

-Before accessing any of our APIs it is recommended you check if Matomo for WordPress plugin is actually installed and
+Before accessing any of our WordPerss PHP APIs it is recommended you check if Matomo for WordPress plugin is actually installed and activated to prevent fatal errors:
-activated:

 ```php
 if ( is_plugin_active('matomo/matomo.php') ) {